emile-dns/PyRFBI/README.md

 Complete framework for the Bayesian joint inversion of Receiver Functions arrival times and polarities.

 Receiver Functions Bayesian Inversion (RFBI) is a tool to invert teleseismic converted waves arrival times and polarities.
-It uses the package pyraysum
+It uses the package pyraysum.

 ## Documentation

-No real documenation for now, please contact me if you have any question.
+No real documentation for now, please contact me if you have any question.

 ## Installation and requirements